County up one confirmed case

-In Lawrence County, 34,168 partial doses of the COVID-19 vaccine have been administered, up 39 since Monday.
-There have been 32,013 full vaccination doses administered, an increase of 79 since Monday.
+In Lawrence County, 34,257 partial doses of the COVID-19 vaccine have been administered, up 28 since Wednesday.
+There have been 32,139 full vaccination doses administered.

 At UPMC Jameson Hospital, there is one COVID-19 patient.
-The state health department reported no adult ICU beds are available with five currently staffed.
+The state health department reported one adult ICU bed is available with five currently staffed.

 There are no COVID-19 ventilators in use and no adult patients in the COVID-19 intensive care unit.